Forsyth County Schools Gifted Education Program

 Forsyth County Schools Gifted Education Program supports The Learner Profile in the social, emotional, and academic development of all identified gifted learners.

-The consideration for gifted education services may be reported or automatic as defined in the GaDOE Resource Manual for Gifted Education Services.
+The consideration for gifted education services may be reported or automatic as defined in the Georgia Resource Manual for Gifted Education.

 - Reported Referral